-For registration to be completed and accepted, three things must occur: The child must complete a placement test, the parents must have an interview with a member of the Board of Admissions, and a signed copy of the yearly enrollment agreement must be sent to the Headmaster for signature.
+For registration to be completed and accepted, three things must occur: The child must interview (if above the 5th grade), the parents must have an interview with a member of the Admissions team, and a signed copy of the yearly enrollment agreement must be sent to the Headmaster for signature.
 Because Veritas Collegiate Academy has made budgetary decisions including things like teacher salary based upon the commitments that parents make to the school, after the contract has been signed, parents are committed to pay tuition for their child as per that contract.

-The placement test evaluates a student's abilities in the different subjects taught at Veritas.
+The placement test evaluates a student's math abilities at Veritas.
 After the placement test is reviewed by the school director, he or she will make a call to the parents.
 The school director will tell the parents the strong and weak points of their child's performance and provide instructions to help their child to prepare for the school year.
 The school director will also communicate whether the child can be accepted into the grade level for which was applied.
-Parents will also be told if their child is accepted under special conditions (e.g., the student might be accepted on the conditions of the summer tutoring and successful completion of a retest at the end of the summer).
+Parents will also be told if their child is accepted under special conditions (e.g., the student might be accepted on the conditions of the summer tutoring)

 While their children are taking the placement test (or prior to it), parents meet with a member of the Veritas Academy Board of Admissions (including the Headmaster).
 This interview serves two purposes.
 First, it gives the Board Member a chance to explain some of the distinctive aspects of Veritas Collegiate Academy.
-It also gives the parents a chance to ask questions about the school in a private setting.

-The final step in admission is for the Admissions Director of Veritas Collegiate Academy to sign a copy of the student's enrollment agreement, and call the parents for final confirmation that their child is officially enrolled.
+It also gives the parents a chance to ask questions about the school in a private settingThe final step in admission is for the Admissions Director of Veritas Collegiate Academy to sign a copy of the student's enrollment agreement, and call the parents for final confirmation that their child is officially enrolled.
 Until this call is made, enrollment is not complete.